Test Fairness and Score Use

 "Testing irregularities" refers to problems with the administration of a test.
 Testing irregularities may result from actions of test takers, test center personnel, ETS, or from natural or man-made causes.
 When testing irregularities occur, they may affect an individual or groups of test takers.
 Such problems include, without limitation, administrative errors (such as improper timing, improper seating, defective materials [e.g., improper test forms], and defective equipment); improper access to test content; and other disruptions of test administrations (such as natural disasters or other emergencies).
 When testing irregularities occur, ETS may decline to score the test or cancel the test score.
 When, in ETS's judgment it is appropriate to do so, ETS gives affected test takers the opportunity to take the test again as soon as possible without charge.

-When in ETS's judgment or the judgment of test center administrators, there is a discrepancy in a test taker's identification, the test taker may be dismissed from the test center.
-In addition, ETS may decline to score the test or cancel the test score if the documents or photos from the test day cannot be validated or if ETS has evidence that you did not appear for the test.
-ETS will also cancel your scores, ban you from future testing and notify score recipients of the cancellation if anomalies are detected after your scores have been reported.
+When in ETS's judgment, or the judgment of at home proctors or test center administrators, there is a discrepancy in a test taker's identification, the test taker may be dismissed from the test center.
+In addition, ETS may decline to score the test or cancel the test score if the documents, your photo or other biometric samples from test day cannot be validated or if ETS has evidence that you did not appear for the test.
+ETS will also cancel your scores, ban you from taking any future ETS test and notify score recipients of the cancellation if anomalies are detected after your scores have been reported.
 See Identification Requirements.

-When ETS or test center administrators find that there is misconduct in connection with a test, the test taker may be dismissed from the test center, or ETS may decline to score the test, or may cancel the test score.
+When ETS, at home proctors or test center administrators find that there is misconduct in connection with a test, the test taker may be dismissed from the test center, or ETS may decline to score the test, or may cancel the test score.
+ETS also reserves the right to ban the test taker from taking any future ETS test.
 Misconduct includes but is not limited to noncompliance with the Test Center Procedures and Regulations.
 Test takers whose scores are canceled will forfeit their test fees and must pay to take the entire GRE test again at a future administration.
 No record of the score cancellations, or the reason for cancellation will appear on their future score reports sent to colleges, universities and/or fellowship sponsors.

 Note: The retest option is available only to test takers in the United States, U.S. Territories and Canada.
 The arbitration option is available only to test takers who test in the United States and U.S. Territories.